Inside: Must-Have Measurements for the Home: Where to hang towel bars, towel rings, hooks, vanity mirrors, showerheads, and more!

-When we remodeled two of our upstairs bathrooms, it was a great feeling to be to the “hanging the towel rods and toilet paper holders” step because that meant we were done!
+When we remodeled two of our upstairs bathrooms, I was giddy to be at the “hanging the towel rack and toilet paper holder” step.
+Because that meant each bathroom makeover was finally done.

 So where should we hang everything in the bathroom?

-The standard recommended height for towel bars is 48″ from the floor.
-This can vary depending on what’s on your wall space that you have to work around (light switches, plugs, counters, etc.) This height leaves room for the towels to hang freely and not touch the floor when folded over the bar and is easily accessible to most people using it.
+The standard recommendation for the best towel bar height is 48″ from the floor.
+This can vary depending on what’s on your wall space that you have to work around (light switches, electrical outlets, counters, etc.) This height leaves room for the towels to hang freely and not touch the floor when folded over the bar and is easily accessible to most people using it.

 As with towel bars, towel rings will also hang 48″ from the floor to the bottom of the ring.
 Since towel rings are mostly used for hand towels beside the sink they often hang above a vanity.
 In this case the towel ring should hang 20″ above a counter to the bottom of the ring.